reboot-dev/reboot-examples/README.md

 in the `api/` directory, grouped into subdirectories by proto package, while application code is broken into top-level directories by application name.

-For example, the `hello-world` application uses code from `hello-world/` and protos from `api/hello-world/`.
+For example, the `hello-constructors` application uses code from `hello-constructors/` and protos from `api/hello_constructors/`.

 ## Setup in a Dev Container